RomanAlexandroff/42-Prague-Smart-Sign/README.md

 ## Components

 The following components are used in the 42 Prague Smart Sign:
-1. ESP32–S2 Wi-Fi module: Provides connectivity to the internet for retrieving exam dates and updating the display.
+1. Seeed Studio XIAO ESP32C3 Wi-Fi module: provides connectivity to the Internet for retrieving exam dates, updates the display, takes care of the battery with its battery management and charging circuit — all of that while rocking modern USB-C port for charging and easy software updating.
-2. 7.5'' e-paper black/red/white SPI display: A high-resolution display that allows for clear and easy-to-read information.
+2. Good Display GDEY075Z08 7.5" 800x480 ePaper black/red/white SPI display: a high-resolution display that allows for clear and easy-to-read information.
-3. 4000mAh Li-ion battery: Powers the device and ensures continuous operation.
+3. Good Display DESPI-C02 universal SPI e-Paper adapter: transforms display's FPC interface into microcontroller's SPI.
-4. Battery management and charging circuit: Manages the battery charging process and protects it from overcharging or discharging.
+4. 4000mAh Li-ion battery with overcharge and undercharge protection: powers the device and ensures continuous operation.

 ## Maintenance

 The 42 Prague Smart Sign is designed with low-maintenance in mind.
 The battery capacity of 4000mAh ensures long periods of operation before requiring a recharge, typically once every few months.
-To recharge the device, it needs to be connected to a power source using any microUSB 5V power adapter.
+To recharge the device, it needs to be connected to a power source using any USB-C 5V power adapter.
 During the recharge, the Sign remains completely operational.

 ## License